ishanjmukherjee/cpp-practice-and-notes/README.md

-Many programs are modified or exactly the same versions of those appearing in [CS 211: Fundamentals of Computer Programming II](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/211.html).
+Many programs are modified from (or even exactly the same as) those appearing in [CS 211: Fundamentals of Computer Programming II](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/211.html).